 Edexcel English IGCSE: Refugee Blues Model Essays

-Q2.
-How does the writer bring out the thoughts and feelings of the refugees in ‘Refugee Blues’?
+Q5.
+How do other people contribute towards the experiences of the refugees in ‘Refugee Blues’?

 You should refer closely to the poem to support your answer.
 You may use brief quotations.

 Edexcel English IGCSE Model Essay by an Expert

 The tragic circumstances of the refugees in this poem seem even more unjust because they are not to blame for any of their misfortunes.
 They were chased from their home for being Jewish, and are still unwelcome in their new country.

 The refugees are victims of the Nazi regime in Germany, which is why they have fled to a safer country.
 The trauma of this experience is captured in the narrator’s inability to escape the memories.
 The sound of “thunder rumbling” reminds him of Hitler’s voice; the assonance in this description creates a sinister tone.
 The refugees also feel personally victimised by Hitler’s regime: “We were in his mind, my dear”.
 Particularly with the moving address to his loved one, this line suggests that Hitler was thinking specifically of these two people when he demanded the extermination of all Jews.
 The memory of the soldiers hunting for Jews is described in similarly personal terms: “Looking for you and me”.
 These personal references highlight the plight of individual victims of the Nazis.